-The new coronavirus that has infected more than 200 people in China has been transmitted between humans, according to Chinese health authorities.
+The virus has infected more than 200 people in China.

 Zhong Nanshan, who heads up China's National Health Commission, told Xinhua News Agency, China's official state-run news organization, that two cases of human-to-human transmission had been confirmed in China, one in Wuhan and one in Guangdong.